Chole Bhature Paneer Tikka

 Pulao:

-Vegetable Pulao, also known as Pilaf or Pulav, is one of India's most famous rice meals.
+Vegetable Pulao, also known as Pilaf or Pulav, is an Indian vegetarian rice meal.
 It is a spicy rice meal made by combining rice, veggies and spices in a pot.
-In this dish, various spices, vegetables and rice are sautéed in oil and ghee before being cooked in a pressure cooker like regular rice.
+This dish involves sautéing a mix of spices, vegetables, and rice in a blend of oil and ghee.
+The entire mixture is then cooked in a pressure cooker, much like how regular rice is prepared.
 The addition of bay leaf, cinnamon and cloves in this simple mixed veggie pulao dish gives it an excellent and nuanced fragrant sensation that just makes juices flow in the mouth.

 Samosa: